LockManipulator/Cubegression-Light/README.md

 INSTALLING

-Put the FreeImage.dll and cubemod.dll into your Cube World folder (where the .exe is), should be Steam\steamapps\common\Cube World.
+Put the FreeImage.dll, cubemod.dll, and config.txt into your Cube World folder (where the .exe is), should be Steam\steamapps\common\Cube World.
 Click yes to overwrite if needed and you're set.

 TROUBLESHOOTING